-- 4. Examples of minor assessments include but are not restricted to: oral reports, quizzes. - 5.
-Examples of major assessments include but are not restricted to: projects, reports, research papers. - High School courses successfully completed in middle school will not be figured into and/or weighted into the student's high school grade point average (GPA). - 7.
-The respective End of Course (EOC) Exams, where applicable, must be administered to students enrolled in a high school course-in middle school.
+- 4. Examples of minor assessments include but are not restricted to: Oral reports and guizzes. - 5.
+Examples of major assessments include but are not restricted to: projects, reports, reports, research papers, and quizzes. - 6.
+Beginning in the 2017-2018 school year (6TH Graders), successful completion of an Algebra I and or an AP Spanish course taken in Middle School for High School credit will appear on the High School transcript and will be figured into the student's high school grade point average (GPA) applicable in the 2019-2020 school year (8th Graders). - 7.
+The respective End of Course (EOC) Exams, where applicable, must be administered to students enrolled in a high school course in middle school.